-Cash flows from financing activities
+Cash flows (used in) from financing activities

-Cash from financing activities was US\$24.0 million for the year ended December 31, 2017, compared to US\$51.1 million used in financing activities for the year ended December 31, 2016.
-This change was principally related to net proceeds from the issuance of 2024 Notes of US\$418.3 million offset by principal paid of US\$355.0 million related to the payment of 2020 Notes and the prepayment of the Itaú Ioan.
+Cash used in financing activities was US\$132.5 million for the year ended December 31, 2019, compared to US\$97.6 million used in financing activities for the year ended December 31, 2018.
+This increase was principally related to our share buyback program, interest payments related to 2024 Notes and the acquisition of LGI's non-controlling interest in certain of our subsidiaries.

-Cash from financing activities was US\$97.6 million for the year ended December 31, 2018, compared to US\$24.0 million used in financing activities for the year ended December 31, 2017.
-This increase was principally related to acquisition of the LGI non-controlling interest in Colombia and Chile's equity interest for which we paid US\$81.0 million.
+Cash used in financing activities was US\$97.6 million for the year ended December 31, 2018, compared to a US\$24.0 million inflow from financing activities for the year ended December 31, 2017.
+This change was principally related to the acquisition of the LGI non-controlling interest in Colombia and Chile's equity interest for which we paid US\$81.0 million.
 In addition, we paid US\$8.0 million for dividends to LGI prior to the acquisition and used US\$1.8 million to purchase our own equity securities during 2018.